 I love hiking.
 If you haven’t noticed yet, I’ve posted quite a few articles about my various hiking adventures and I have another gem to add to this list.
 I recently spent a few days exploring Jasper National Park (Alberta, Canada) and due to various acts of fate (or god, or mother nature), I ended up with an extra day in this pristine wilderness park.
 This simple change in plans allowed me to hike what is now one of my favorite places in the Canadian Rockies: the Edith Cavell Meadows.

-My dad and I found ourselves with a bit of extra time in Jasper on our cross Canada road trip, and I had found this hike on a last minute google search.
 I arrived in my parents new home town of Revelstoke, BC just a few days earlier with the intention of doing a few days of hiking with them.
 After that my dad and I planned to drive across Canada, from Revelstoke, BC to my home in Ottawa, Ontario.

 Any hopes of hiking the mountainous here were dashed as there were no views to be had and it was unhealthy to physically exert yourself in such conditions.
 As a result, my dad and I left a day early and headed north to the town of Jasper, in the hopes of leaving the smoke behind.